 Athlon projects the CFB playoff.

-College football’s playoff committee released its first set of rankings last Tuesday.
+College football’s playoff committee has released three sets of rankings, and the debate about the top four teams will continue every week until the final matchups are released.
 While the top 25 rankings are expected to change each week and will look drastically different from the release of the first poll to the last one, the playoff committee's poll provided some insight into the process.

 Each week, Athlon Sports hopes to replicate the playoff committee’s work by asking some of college football’s top media members to vote on their top eight teams.
 This poll will attempt to project how the playoff picture stacks up after each week until the end of the year.

 Don Nehlen (@LegendsPoll), Legends Poll

 Steven Lassan (@AthlonSteven), Athlon Sports

 Mark Ennis (@MarkEnnis), CardChronicle.com

 Rich Cirminiello (@RichCirminiello), Campus Insiders